xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

   - BFD is treated as an IP packet and check will be made whether it is a 'for-us' packet.
   - If the packet is identified as 'for-us' packet, it is recycled for second pass.
   - The packet is then sent to the PMF stage.
+  - If the packet is not a for-us packet then based on the L3 lookup appropriate action is taken on the packet.

 **2nd cycle:**

   - After recycling the packet, parser qualifies the packet as BFD with parser code.
+  - Parser is the block which extracts ethertype, MAC addresses and determines offset (where network header starts) for next stages in the pipeline
-  - There is a specific code for BFD packet which is internal to the hardware.
+  - There is a specific parser code for BFD packet which is internal to the hardware.
   - BFD FLP is hit based on the parser context and trap code is generated accordingly.
-  - In PMF stage, BFD packet would be processed and sets the traps & destination accordingly.
+  - In PMF stage, BFD packet is processed and sets the required traps & destination accordingly.
-  - Then the packets are sent to OAMP.
+  - The packets are then sent to OAMP Engine.
-  - When OAMP receives the BFD packet, it has 2 options:
+  - When OAMP Enginer receives the BFD packet, it has 2 options:
-    - OAMP consumes the BFD packet
+    - OAMP Engine consumes the BFD packet
-    - OAMP punts the packet to CPU.
+    - OAMP Engine punts the packet to CPU.

 **OAMP punts the BFD packet to CPU**

--  When a BFD packet is forwarded to the OAM processor, the OAM processor must receive some information on how to process the packet.
+-  When a BFD packet is forwarded to the OAMP engine, it must receive some information on how to process the packet.
-- Various blocks like FLP and PMF update this OAM information in the pipeline.
+- Various blocks like FLP and PMF update this information in the pipeline and pass it on to the OAM engine.
 - Upon the reception of the BFD packet, the following checks are done.
    - Verify that the packet and the traps are correct or else generate the appropriate error code.
    - Verify that the type taken from the trap is the correct.